 - It’s important to keep your equipment well-maintained and working properly before testing low population seeding to ensure optimum weed control.
 A soybean crop’s uniform emergence and stand help shade out weeds and keep them from germinating.

-However, if your planter has problems, such as clogs or seed not flowing correctly, a lower seeding rate can make things worse.
+However, if your planter has problems, such as clogs or seeds not flowing correctly, a lower seeding rate can make things worse.
 When planter issues cause fewer seeds to be planted than intended, breaks in soybean plants occur, giving weeds space to thrive.

 - Keep all factors the same except for the one aspect you want to test.
 If you’re testing low pop soybeans, don’t also try different fertility, herbicide products, planting dates, or varieties within the same test strip.
 If you have multiple factors in the same test strip, you won’t know for sure which factor impacted yield.